-- a.
-Respect and Fairness

-- b.
-Integrity
+- 2. Integrity.

-- c.
-Excellence in Performance of Duties
+- 3. Excellence in Performance of Duties.

-- d.
-Honesty
+- 4. Honesty.

-- e.
-Empathy
+- 5. Empathy.

-- f.
-Trust
+- 6. Trust.

 B. Principles

 The following principles describe the manner in which board members, staff, and appointees should treat one another, constituents, and others they come into contact with while representing Lake County.